Last Updated on 17 December, 2020 by Veronica

 Returning to Rodalquilar, you can visit the Mirador de la Amatista.
 At this point, in addition to having an information point, you have one of the best views of the coast of the natural park of Cabo de Gata.

-You can also see some coves, the Isleta del Moro, and the Pico de los Frailes, which is the highest mountain in the park.
-It’s located on a curve, and every time I pass the curve, I can not help but stop.
+You can also see some coves, the Isleta del Moro, and the Pico de Los Frailes, the highest mountain in the park.
+It’s located on a curve, and I can not help but stop every time I pass it.
 I love this view.

 Oolitic Dunes of Los Escullos

 These dunes can be up to 250,000 years old and are fossilized.
-The oolites are like small balls that are formed and that are added and accumulated until they form the dune that is then petrified.
-I thought it was very interesting.
+The oolites are like small balls formed and added and accumulated until they form the dune that is then petrified.
+I thought it was fascinating.

 Las Salinas de Cabo de Gata

-It also highlights the salt flats, the Almadraba Tower, or church of the salinas, that is an icon of this area and for which this point of the Cabo de Gata park is perfectly distinguished.
+It also highlights the salt flats, the Almadraba Tower, or the church of the salinas, which is an icon of this area and for which this point of the Cabo de Gata park is perfectly distinguished.

 Mermaid’s viewpoint

-The Mermaid’s Viewpoint is probably the best known point of the Cabo de Gata park.
+The Mermaid’s Viewpoint is probably the best-known point of Cabo de Gata Park.
 To get to the viewpoint, it is necessary to leave the salt flats behind and head towards the Cabo de Gata Lighthouse.

-In addition to these beautiful places that are in the natural park of Cabo de Gata, you can visit cities and towns that are very close to Cabo de Gata and that deserve a visit.
+In addition to these beautiful places in the natural park of Cabo de Gata, you can visit cities and towns that are very close to Cabo de Gata and deserve a visit.

 Níjar